-Did you know that theatre doesn't begin when the curtain rises?
-Theatre begins years before a play opens - before the audience gathers; before directors and actors and sound, light, costume and set designers all come together to collaborate on mounting a production.
+Theatre begins years before the audience gathers and the curtain rises, before directors and actors and sound, light, costume, set and digital designers all come together to collaborate on mounting a production.

-MAP members include established Manitoba dramatists (like Bruce McManus, Maureen Hunter, and Sharon Bajer), emerging playwrights just learning their craft, and writers at all stages of their artistic careers from all across Manitoba.
+MAP members include established Manitoba dramatists, emerging playwrights and storytellers just learning their craft, and writers at all stages of their artistic careers from all across Manitoba.
 MAP is open to anyone interested in the continuing health of playwriting and the production of new Manitoba plays.